-How can businesses adopt more effective recruitment strategies – and why does effective recruitment contribute to the success of an organisation?
-There are plenty of reasons why better recruitment helps businesses succeed.
+How can businesses adopt more effective recruitment strategies – and why does effective recruitment contribute to an organisation's success?
+There are plenty of reasons why recruitment is important and why better recruitment helps businesses succeed.
 Here we’ll tell you how to adopt more effective strategies and why it's worth it.

-What are the factors of an effective recruitment approach?
+What are the 6 characteristics of effective recruitment?

 How effective recruitment helps businesses succeed